Let’s face it.

 If given the choice, the majority of today’s diners would prefer to pay with a card.
 When that option isn’t available, it can be a major inconvenience for your customers that can cost you repeat business.

 That said, the ability to accept credit cards comes with a price tag – primarily in the form of fees that cut into a restaurant’s already razor-thin margins.
 No surprise that this is a deterrent for many independent restaurant owners.

 If these fees have been preventing you from jumping on the credit card bandwagon – or if you’ve been blindly paying processor fees and wondering whether it’s really worth it – we’re here to help.

 By explaining how payment processing companies work, where your fees actually go, and how to make sure you’re getting the best bang for your buck.

 First Things First: What Is a Payment Processing Company, Anyway?

 Before you can accept credit cards, you need a payment terminal – the small machine that lets customers swipe, insert, or tap their credit and debit cards.
 This terminal is provided by a payment processing company (otherwise known as an “acquirer” or “credit card processing company”).

-In addition to providing you with the essential hardware you need to accept credit cards, payment processing companies also do quite a few things behind the scenes to connect you to the complex credit card ecosystem.
+In addition to providing you with essential hardware such as credit card readers, payment processing companies also do quite a few things behind the scenes to connect you to the complex credit card ecosystem.

 Essentially, they act as a middle person between: